How Far Can You Drive On A Flat Tire?

 Loss of Vehicle Control

-The vehicle becomes unstable because of the uneven weight distribution.
-Traction gets significantly poorer which can lead to unpredictable handling.
-Similarly, the steering response delays significantly especially during corners and at higher speeds.
+Because of the uneven weight distribution, the vehicle becomes unstable.
+Traction becomes significantly poorer, which can lead to unpredictable handling.
+Similarly, the steering response delays significantly, especially during corners and at higher speeds.

 Brake System Damage

-The direct contact between the rim and brake rotors leads to severe damage to the latter.
-Similarly, the flailing tire makes the brake lines get too close to the wheel which would lead to serious impact.
+Direct contact between the rim and brake rotors can cause severe damage to the latter.
+Similarly, a flailing tire can cause the brake lines to get too close to the wheel, which could also cause serious damage.

 Fuel Efficiency Reduction

-The rolling resistance of a flat tire is significantly higher.
-The more you roll on it the more fuel burning.
+A flat tire has significantly higher rolling resistance.
+The more you roll on it, the more fuel you burn.

 What To Do If You Get a Flat Tire?